 - From Old Havana you travel to the outskirts of Havana

-- West of Havana, 10 miles, in the town of San Francisco de Paula is Finca La Vigía (home and farm of Ernest Hemingway.
+- Visit Finca La Vigía, home and farm of Ernest Hemingway.
 He lived longer in this residence than any of his other homes.
 It was here he accepted the Nobel Peace Prize for Literature and wrote A Moveable Feast and The Old Man and the Sea, among other works.
-He left the island in 1960 This unique National Museum also includes his boat Pilar (in part made famous from his book Old Man and the Sea), the graves of some of his dogs, and the fully furnished home which you will be able to see inside.
+He left the island in 1960 This unique National Museum also includes his boat Pilar (in part made famous from his book Old Man and the Sea), the graves of some of his dogs and the fully furnished home which you will be able to see inside.
 (Included)

 - Evening is free to visit the vibrant plazas of Old Havana.
 Cafes abound for a snack or dinner, enjoy street music, dancing and the island experience.
 This is a perfect evening to explore Cuba’s famed paladares

-- Meet up to view a Havana tradition which first started hundreds of years ago.
-At 9 o’clock a cannon is fired from the ancient Fortress of San Carlos de Cabana to indicate the gates of the Old City were about to close and a large chain was then raised from the water and put across the entrance to the Harbor to keep pirates from sailing in.
+- View a Havana tradition which first started hundreds of years ago.
+At 9 o’clock, a cannon was fired from the ancient Fortress of San Carlos de Cabana to indicate the gates of the Old City were about to close.
+A large chain was then raised from the water and put across the entrance to the Havana Harbor to keep pirates from sailing in.
 You will go to the fort for the ceremony where the tradition continues, other than the chain which is no longer used.
 (Included)

 Day 3 – Tuesday :: Valley of magnificent mogotes & the richest agriculture land in the nation and cigar factory